vmware-archive/nsxraml/md-version/nsxvapi.md

 users.

 ### /2.0/services/securitygroup/scope/{scopeId}
-Working with Security Groups on a Specific Scope
+Working With Security Groups on a Specific Scope
 ----

 * **get** *(secured)*: List all the security groups created on a specific scope.

 ### /2.0/services/securitygroup/scope/{scopeId}/memberTypes
-Working with Security Group Member Types
+Working With Security Group Member Types
 ----

 * **get** *(secured)*: Retrieve a list of valid elements that can be added to a security group.

 ### /2.0/services/securitygroup/scope/{scopeId}/members/{memberType}
-Working with a Specific Security Group Member Type
+Working With a Specific Security Group Member Type
 ----

 * **get** *(secured)*: Retrieve members of a specific type in the specified scope.

 ## ipsets
-Working with IP Set Grouping Objects
+Working With IP Set Grouping Objects
 =======

 ### /2.0/services/ipset/scope/{scopeMoref}
-Working with IP Sets on a Specific Scope
+Working With IP Sets on a Specific Scope
 ----

 * **get** *(secured)*: Retrieve all configured IPSets